StarRocks/starrocks/docs/loading/BrokerLoad.md

 ## Background information

-Broker Load requires a broker to set up a connection between your StarRocks cluster and your storage system.
+In StarRocks v2.4 and earlier, Broker Load depends on brokers to set up connections between your StarRocks cluster and your storage system.
+When you create a Broker Load job, you need to input `WITH BROKER "<broker_name>"` to specify the broker group you want to use.
 A broker is an independent, stateless service that is integrated with a file-system interface.
-With a broker, StarRocks can access and read data files that are stored in your storage system, and can use its own computing resources to pre-process and load the data of these data files.
+With brokers, StarRocks can access and read data files that are stored in your storage system, and can use its own computing resources to pre-process and load the data of these data files.

+From StarRocks v2.5 onwards, Broker Load no longer needs to depend on brokers to set up connections between your StarRocks cluster and your storage system.
+When you create a Broker Load job, you no longer need to specify a broker group, but you still need to retain the `WITH BROKER` keyword.

+> **NOTE**
+>
+> Loading without brokers may not work in certain circumstances, such as when you configure multiple HA systems or have multiple Kerberos configurations.
+In this situation, you can still load data by using brokers.

+If you need to load data by using brokers, make sure that brokers are deployed in your StarRocks cluster.

+You can use the [SHOW BROKER](../sql-reference/sql-statements/Administration/SHOW%20BROKER.md) statement to check for brokers that are deployed in your StarRocks cluster.
+If no brokers are deployed, you must deploy brokers by following the instructions provided in [Deploy a broker](../administration/deploy_broker.md).

 ## Supported data file formats